 BS in Psychology

-It was during a tour of the campus that Sabrina Kerfoot knew The College at Brockport was right for her.
+It was during a tour of the campus that Sabrina Kerfoot knew SUNY Brockport was right for her.

 “From the moment I walked on this campus I knew that this was the perfect place for me to find myself.
 Brockport has given me the honor to be a part of so much, to excel academically and to give back to the community.
 The best part of my experience here at Brockport so far is the fact that the faculty and staff have not given me all the answers; however, they have led me in the right direction to help me find my own answers.”